uvarc/rc-learning/content/courses/fortran_introduction/types.md

 Each variable has a _type_.
 Types are a way of representing values as patterns of bits.
 Some of these types, particularly those that represent numeric values, are defined by hardware operations in the computer's CPU.
 Others can be defined by the programmer, but even these derived types are represented as combinations of the _primitive types_.
 _Remember that computers do not use base 10 internally_.

+_Precision_ is the number of digits that are accurate, according to the requirements of the IEEE standard.
+Please note that compilers will happily output more digits than are accurate if asked to print unformatted values.

 # Numeric Types: Integer

 Integers are quantities with no fractional part.